Microsoft Power BI

 User & Use Cases

-Power BI customers use their tool mostly for consuming standardized content such as dashboards (85 percent) and reports (70 percent).
-At 54 percent, usage of data analysis is lower than with comparable visual analysis and self-service tools, showing that Power BI could attract more users to engage in analysis rather than viewing predefined content.
+Power BI customers use the tool mostly for consuming standardized content such as dashboards (84 percent) and reports (67 percent).
+At 61 percent, the rate of usage for data analysis is lower than with comparable visual analysis and self-service tools, showing that Power BI attracts fewer users to engage in analysis than to view predefined content.
 Tableau and Qlik are currently Microsoft’s main competitors, both of whom have a vision of empowering business users through intuitive and attractive tools.
+Microsoft’s own products, Excel, SQL Server Analysis Services (SSAS) and SQL Server Reporting Services (SSRS), are also frequently evaluated in competition with Power BI.

 Power BI has clearly made its way from being a departmental tool to an enterprise information platform.
-The median number of users is above average and many large and middle-sized companies use the software as their prime BI & analytics front end.
+The median number of users is above average and many large and middle-sized companies use the software as their main BI and analytics front end.

 Want to see the whole picture?